Hyle-org/devhub-hyle/docs/quickstart/example/proof-composition.md

 ### Step 1: Create the blob transaction

-The Ticket App backend creates and sends a blob transaction to Hylé, including three blobs:
+The Ticket App backend creates and sends a blob transaction to Hyli, including three blobs:

 - an *identity blob* (see our [custom identity contract quickstart](./custom-identity-contract.md)) confirming that Bob (`bob.id`) is initiating the transaction;
 - a *simple-token blob* transferring 15 simple-tokens from `bob.id`'s balance;
 - a *ticket-app blob* sending `bob.id` a ticket if conditions are met.

-At this stage, Hylé sequences the transaction, but it’s not yet settled.
+At this stage, Hyli sequences the transaction, but it’s not yet settled.
 [Read more about pipelined proving.](../../concepts/pipelined-proving.md)

 ### Step 2: Prove the blobs